pageuppeople-opensource/data-pipeline-orchestrator/README.md

 - `tests/integration/test_integration.sh:9`

-Please ensure that the database connection string points to a valid PostgreSQL instance.
+Please ensure that the database connection string points to a valid PostgreSQL instance with valid parameters.

 #### Docker